Béla Serényi

 Count Béla Serényi de Kis-Serény (16 June 1866 – 14 October 1919) was a Hungarian politician, who served as Minister of Agriculture twice: between 1910–1913 and in 1918.

 He was born into a Hungarian noble family in Pest.
-His parents were Count László Serényi, a landowner in Putnok and Countess Ludmilla Bubna de Littlicz.
+His parents were Count László Serényi, a landowner in Putnok and Countess Ludmilla Bubna de Lititz.
 He finished his studies in the Theresianum, Vienna and studied law in Budapest.
 He was a member of the House of Magnates, where he supported the government's religion politics in his speeches.
 Later he politicized in the House of Representatives.
 He served as Minister of Trade from 1917 to 1918.
 Serényi left the Party of National Work in 1916.